franciscop/happy/README.md

 The test script will also set the environment variable CI=true to avoid [some common issues](https://stackoverflow.com/a/56917151/938236).

-This step will be skipped if:
+This step will be **skipped** if:
 - The script `"test"` is not found in the project `package.json`.
-- The flag `--now` was passed
+- The flag `--now` was passed.

 ### Saving Changes

 This is the equivalent of _adding_ and _commiting_ the changed files to Git.
-It is the main operation, so it will never be skipped.
 The message for the commit is the string that you pass:

 ```bash
 happy "Added that new cool feature"